 Acupuncture is a form of traditional Chinese medicine.
 It’s used to treat a variety of conditions.
 Some Western scientists believe it affects blood flow and nerve signals in your body.

 According to the Mayo Clinic, some studies suggest that acupuncture may help relieve symptoms of fibromyalgia.
 Others have found no benefits.
 Since the risks involved in this complementary therapy are relatively low, you might decide it’s worth a try.
 Talk to your doctor about the potential benefits and risks.

-A study published in the Journal of Pain Research suggests that yoga may help reduce psychological symptoms of fibromyalgia.
+A study published in the suggests that yoga may help reduce psychological symptoms of fibromyalgia.
 It may also relieve your pain.
 As an added benefit, this meditative exercise can help improve your flexibility, balance, and muscle strength.

 Consider practicing yoga at least twice a week.
 Many community centers, gyms, and yoga studios offer classes for a variety of skill levels.

 Massage therapy may help alleviate stress, anxiety, and depression associated with your condition.
 It might also relieve other physical and psychological symptoms of fibromyalgia.